aryak0512/aryak0512/README.md

 Software engineer with a passion for the Java ecosystem.
-My areas of expertise are Core Java, Spring, Spring Boot, Cloud and Linux.
+My areas of expertise are Core Java, Data structures Cloud and Linux.

 I am interested in anything and everything related to Software Development.